yuanyuyang/cafm-tribofilm-thickness-analysis/README.md

 A CSV example is included only to demonstrate the core calculation without requiring users to install Gwyddion or access unpublished raw `.spm` files.

+## Data note

+The original experimental data were stored as `.spm` files and are not included in this repository because they may contain unpublished research data and instrument-specific metadata.
+The included CSV file is a simplified example dataset used only to demonstrate the analysis workflow.

 ## Repository structure

 ```text